cosmos/cosmos-sdk/STABLE_RELEASES.md

 # Stable Releases

+*Stable Release Series* continue to receieve bugfixes until they reach **End Of Life**.

-The following release series are currently supported and receieve bugfixes:
+Only the following release series are currently supported and receieve bugfixes:

-* **0.37**
-* **0.39 "Launchpad"**

-Stable releases continue to receieve bugfixes until they reach End Of Life.
 The `0.37.x` release series will continue receiving bugfixes until the Cosmos Hub migrates to a newer release of the Cosmos-SDK.

-The `0.38.x` release series will reach End of Life once the `0.39.0` release is published.
+* **0.37** will continue receiving bugfixes until the Cosmos Hub migrates to a newer release series of the Cosmos-SDK.
+* **0.39 «Launchpad»** will be supported until 6 months after **0.40.0** is published.
+A fairly strict **bugfix-only** rule applies to pull requests that are requested to be included into a stable point-release.

+The **0.39 «Launchpad»** release series is maintained in compliance with the **Stable Release Policy** as described in this document.

+# Stable Release Policy

+This policy presently applies *only* to the following release series:

+* **0.39 «Launchpad»**

 ## Point Releases